-Safire won a Pulitzer Prize for commentary in 1978 and had been writing the Times' On Language column since 1979.
-The column, which made him an influential commentator on language, examined the origins of words and phrases and their proper usage.
+Safire, known for his conservative voice on The Times' mostly liberal opinion pages, received a Pulitzer for commentary in 1978.
+In 1979 he began writing the newspaper's On Language column, in which he examined the origins of words and phrases and their proper usage.

-Before joining the Times, Safire worked in politically oriented public relations and joined the speechwriting team at the Nixon White House in 1968.
-He was credited with coining the phrases nattering nabobs of negativism and hysterical hypochondriacs of history that Vice President Spiro Agnew used to describe the U.S. media.
+He was credited with coining the phrases nattering nabobs of negativism and hysterical hypochondriacs of history, used by then-Vice President Spiro Agnew to describe the U.S. media.